What Nurses Should Know About Biden’s Student Debt Forgiveness Plan

 - Many nurses and other healthcare workers qualify for debt relief and reduced monthly payments.

-This week, President Biden announced a multi-faceted plan to reduce student debt that many nurses and healthcare workers will directly benefit from.
+In August, President Biden announced a multi-faceted plan to reduce student debt that many nurses and healthcare workers will directly benefit from.
 Most notably,the debt forgiveness plan forgives $10,000 each for borrowers who earn less than $125,000 per year.
 Pell Grant recipients are eligible for $20,000 of student loan relief.

 The Biden administration is also proposing changes to income-driven repayment plans.
 Borrowers will pay no more than 5% of their monthly income toward undergraduate loans — a decrease from the 10% limit.